Next | Previous

 Copies the palatte from a paletted image to this image.

-color_replace(src, dest)
+.color_replace(src, dest)

 Replaces every occurrence of color src in the image with the color dest.